RohmaAr/SQE/README.md

 ## Issue and Solution
 - A line of code in the AdminController file was generating an error while a PreparedStatement was being executed by execute()
 -method.
 Simply changing that to executeQuery() resolved the issue.
-Running with maven for test:l
+Running with maven for test:
 folowing changes have been made to pom.xml:
 ![Screenshot 2023-12-03 233104](https://github.com/RohmaAr/SQE/assets/102369293/62ed2048-ba7a-464d-adbf-cd126c6486fa)
 Instructions: